-(as I mentioned earlier: so, since I decided to relaunch this blog on May 4th (2017), I decided to start reposting some older stuff — material that was on here before I abandoned this blog / picked it back up.
-Cheers.)
+(so, since I decided to relaunch this blog tonight, I decided to start reposting some older stuff — material that was on here before I abandoned this blog / picked it back up.
+Good to see you again…?)